perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

 ## The Raku Foundation

-Yet another society, doing business as *The Raku Foundation*, has recently been constituted as "product owner" of Raku, to differentiate it from the [Perl Foundation](https://perlfoundation.org), which is the product owner of the Perl language and its ecosystem.
+Yet Another Society, doing business as *The Raku Foundation*, has recently been constituted as "product owner" of Raku, to differentiate it from the [Perl Foundation](https://perlfoundation.org), which is the product owner of the Perl language and its ecosystem.